mstksg/inCode/copy/entries/monad-plus-1.md

 halve n = do
     guard $ even n
     return $ n `div` 2

+-- or

+halve :: Int -> Maybe Int
+halve n = guard (even n) >> return (n `div` 2)
 ~~~

-The answer is that we could...but just hang on until the next couple chapters
+The answer is that we *could*...and admittedly, this is how you really should
+write it in real life.
+But just hang on until the next couple of chapters to
-and see why I didn't write it this way!
-However, in real life, do it this way
+see why I didn't write it this way.
-if you can.
-Heh.
 </aside>

 A practical use
 ---------------

 We aren't where we need to be to begin tackling that Wolf/Goat/Cabbage puzzle
-yet...so to let this article not be a complete anticlimax, let's look at a
+yet...so to let this article not be a complete anticlimax (as a result of my
+bad planning --- I had originally intended to do the entire three-part series
-practical problem that you can solve using the Maybe monad.
+as one article), let's look at a practical problem that you can solve using
+the Maybe monad.

 The obvious examples are situations where it is useful to be able to chain
 failable operations such as retrieving things from a database or a network